nliu-dta/AI-shopping-assistant/README.md

 - Built as a learning project exploring AI applications in everyday life
 - Inspired by the high cost of living in Australia and the need for smarter shopping tools
-- Thanks to Anthropic's Claude for development assistance

 ## ⚠️ Disclaimer